CURRICULUM VITAE

 Book Reviews

 Fryer, Tiffany C. 2020.
-Review of Technology and Tradition in Mesoamerica after the Spanish Invasion: Archaeological Perspectives, by Rani T. Alexander, ed.
+Technology and Tradition in Mesoamerica after the Spanish Invasion: Archaeological Perspectives, by Rani T. Alexander, ed.
 Historical Archaeology, 54 (2): 510–512.

 Cain, Tiffany C. 2018.
-Review of Critical Theory and the Anthropology of Heritage Landscapes by Melissa F. Baird.
+Critical Theory and the Anthropology of Heritage Landscapes by Melissa F. Baird.
 Historical Archaeology, 50 (2): 524.

 Cain, Tiffany C. 2016.
 Returning to the Study of Things: A Review of Ruin Memories: Materialities, Aesthetics, and the Archaeology of the Recent Past, by Bjørnar Olsen and Þóra Pétursdóttir, eds.
 Expedition Magazine, 58 (1): 46.